Prefabby/com.prefabby.community.unityplugin/README.md

     <img src="Images/PrefabbyLogo.png" alt="Prefabby logo" title="Prefabby" align="right" height="60" />
 </a>

-# Prefabby Unity Plugin
+# Prefabby Community Unity Plugin

 Prefabby is a platform to collaboratively build, share, and remix creations made out of prefab art packs; currently available for Unity and Godot.

-This repository hosts the Prefabby plugin for the Unity game engine.
+This repository hosts the Prefabby Community plugin for the Unity game engine.

 ## 💡 About the Unity plugin